top of page

 Power Generation

 This powerplant is currently in the construction stage.
 So, no generation is made from it now.
-However, the projected outcome of this power plant is 590 MW.
+But the projected outcome of this power plant is 590 MW.

 Fuel